Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 If you were married in the United States, would you watch television in Spanish or English?

-If you were married in the United States, would you seek-out other immigrant friends who speak Spanish?
+If you were married in the United States, would you seek out other immigrant friends who speak Spanish?

 (Being around others who speak Spanish will slow her English advancement.
-If you speak Spanish, you can still have problems if you are in an English speaking neighborhood, socialize with English speaking friends, and watch television in English.
+If you speak Spanish, you can still have problems if you are in an English-speaking neighborhood, socialize with English-speaking friends, and watch television in English.
 Women who have difficulty learning English are likely to have difficulty learning in other areas.
 The woman’s motivation, study habits, attendance, and progress in learning English will tell you much about her potential to adapt and change.
 Women who cannot adapt to your world should be avoided.)

 International Introductions II Logo